Early Academic Outreach Program

-School partnership models

-EAOP provides services to middle and high schools through two service models: cohort and whole school.

-The EAOP cohort model (grades 7-12) emphasizes continued, progressive and increasingly advanced academic preparation that enables individual students to succeed in challenging courses and achieve their academic goals.
-All cohort students receive individualized academic advising services, in addition to any other EAOP services.

-In the whole-school model (grades 7-12), EAOP delivers services to the entire school through workshops, assemblies, sometimes in partnership with other academic preparation programs.
-The work is focused on providing information on college knowledge, exam preparation, college entrance requirements, and financial aid.

 Scope

 EAOP is the largest UC academic preparation program.
 The program has offices located on every UC campus and the campuses serve schools within their geographic regions.
 In the 2006–07 academic year, EAOP served over 42,492 students in the cohort program alone.
 That year, EAOP served 259 high schools and 131 middle schools in both cohort and whole-school partner models.
 EAOP further reached over 9,000 families in workshops, college visits and family events.

 Student population

 The purpose of EAOP is to increase the number of students who have the opportunity to achieve a post-secondary education.

 Outcomes

 Research shows that EAOP students are more prepared for college than students who do not participate in the program.
 Independent academic studies and evaluations conducted for California's state legislature show that EAOP students surpass students statewide in terms of coursework and exam completion, UC eligibility, college enrollment and college persistence.
 For example: